-Sport utility vehicles s and trucks can differ from some other vehicles in a few noticeable ways.
+Crossover vehicles can differ from some other vehicles in a few noticeable ways.
 Your vehicle may be:

-- Higher to allow higher load carrying capacity and to allow it to travel over rough terrain without getting hung up or damaging underbody components. - Shorter to give it the capability to approach inclines and drive over the crest of a hill without getting hung up or damaging underbody components.
-All other things held equal, a shorter wheelbase may make your vehicle quicker to respond to steering inputs than a vehicle with a longer wheelbase. - Narrower to provide greater maneuverability in tight spaces, particularly in off-road use.
+- Higher to allow higher load carrying capacity. - Shorter to give it the capability to approach inclines.
+All other things held equal, a shorter wheelbase may make your vehicle quicker to respond to steering inputs than a vehicle with a longer wheelbase. - Narrower to provide greater maneuverability in tight spaces.

-As a result of the above dimensional differences, Sport utility vehicles and trucks often will have a higher center of gravity and a greater difference in center of gravity between the loaded and unloaded condition.
+As a result of the above dimensional differences, crossover vehicles often will have a higher center of gravity and a greater difference in center of gravity between the loaded and unloaded condition.

 These differences that make your vehicle so versatile also make it handle differently than an ordinary passenger car.